Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Study of market properties

-If the level of the storage system at the end of each interval of \eqref{prob:mc_vos} is set to the value that is optimal for the ideal market clearing, the storage system will follow the same trajectory, which will result in the same social welfare.
-Indeed, since this level is obtained in a way that the storage system recovers its costs in the ideal clearing, the inter-storage will discharge the same quantity.
+If the level of the storage system at the end of each market clearing for the MCP with VLBs is set to a value that is optimal for the ideal MCP, the storage system will follow the same trajectory.
+The social welfare will be maximal, regardless of the method considered.
+This is not the case if an error is made in setting the level of the storage system at the end of the market clearing, e.g., because of imperfect information.

+We focus on the different scenarios that can occur then.
+Let $E\up{end*}$ be the ideal value for the storage system level at the end of the market clearing.
+Setting $E\up{end} < E\up{end*}$ might result in discharging the storage system in a period of low prices.
+Instead, it could have replaced more expensive generators or fulfilled a larger load at a later time.
+Setting $E\up{end} > E\up{end*}$ might result in charging the storage system in a period of high prices, thereby increasing the production from expensive generators.
+Here, we can further identify a special case, when the price paid for charging is very high and does not occur again for a long period.
+In all these cases, the social welfare is reduced.
+We illustrate these scenarios with simple examples.

-We now discuss different scenarios that can occur in case of imperfect information and error in setting the level of the storage system at the end of each market interval, and illustrate them with simple examples.
-We look at the social welfare for the market clearing with VLB, in comparison to the one obtained for the split market clearing using the same values for the final levels $E\up{end}$.
-Since social welfare is the sum of the surpluses of all the market participants, its calculation has to be carried out over a cycle, as defined in Definition \ref{def}.
-We compare both methods on a cycle for the market-clearing with VLB \footnote{A cycle for the split market-clearing is not necessarily a cycle for the market-clearing with VLB but the opposite is true.
-If $E\up{end} = 0$, the final level with VLB might be higher because of \eqref{eq:stor_end_all}, while if the final level with VLB is equal to zero, it means that $E\up{end} = 0$ and the final level for the split market is also equal to zero.}.
-We also compare to the outcome of the ideal market clearing.
-In both illustrative examples, the storage has the same capacity $\overline{E}= 2.5$ MWh and it is initially empty, each MI consists of one time period of one hour, and there is one load and one generator participating in the market.
-The rest of the data and results are given in Tables \ref{tab:res_sw} and \ref{tab:res_sw_low}, including the number of MIs.
-The results in column ``$e_t$" for the split market correspond to the values set for $E\up{end}$, which are also used for VLB.
+We look at the social welfare for the MCP with VLBs, in comparison to the one obtained for the standard MCP using the same values for the final levels $E\up{end}$.
+We use the outcome of the ideal MCP as a benchmark.
+Since social welfare is the sum of the surpluses of all the market participants, its calculation has to be carried out over a cycle, as defined in Definition~\ref{def}.
+We compare the methods on a cycle for the MCP with VLBs\footnote{A cycle for the standard MCP is not necessarily a cycle for the MCP with VLBs but the opposite is true.
+If $E\up{end} = 0$, the final level for the MCP with VLBs might be higher because of~\eqref{eq:stor_end_all}, while if the final level for the MCP with VLBs is equal to zero, it means that $E\up{end} = 0$ and the final level for the standard MCP is also equal to zero.}.